sahilsheikh21/Halo/README.md

 4. Repositories expose reactive `Flow` streams to UI ViewModels.
 5. Compose screens render state from ViewModels and dispatch user actions back to repositories.

-## Current Status

-Halo is under active development.
-Core app flows are present, with parts of the feed/story protocol integration still evolving.
-The app is suitable for development/testing and iterative feature work.

 ## Troubleshooting

 ### Gradle sync fails